spxp/spxp-specs/SpxpProfileSpec-V03.md

 tag on the JWE object is valid and that this `aad` is included in the signature within the encrypted object.

 ### 15.2 Authentication tokens
+When a public, unencrypted payload is sent to the publishing endpoint, the server obviously knows about the content and the author.
+Just like anybody else.
+But when an encrypted payload is sent to the server, it should not be able to learn anything about the plaintext content, its author or any other metadata.
+This makes authenticating requests to the publishing endpoint and preventing session replay attacks challenging.

+#### 15.2.1 Acquiring an Authentication Token
 **TO BE DEFINED - Work in progress**

+#### 15.2.2 Preventing Session Replay
+Since the server does not know anything about the content of the encrypted payload, the publishing endpoint is vulnerable to session replay attacks.
+An actor with publishing permissions could taking any existing post, encrypt it again, acquire a fresh authentication token, and then send it to the publishing endpoint.
+The server will always accept it as long as the authentication token is valid.
+By enforcing that the authentication token must be embedded as AAD in the JWE object, we can bind the encrypted object to this individual publishing request in a way that can be checked by the server without exposing details about the encrypted data.
+The individual clients then need to validate the AAD on the JWE against the signature in the decrypted plaintext.

 ## 16 Profile Connections
 Two profiles can be mutually connected.
 This gives the entities behind each profile extended access to data published by